Lost Valley Trail: Incredible Hike to Cob Cave and a Waterfall

 The impressive rock formations, bluffs, caves, and waterfalls are the best parts of hiking in Lost Valley.
 Eden Falls is a 53-foot waterfall that is a sight to see in the spring after the snow melts and there is spring rain.

-It takes about two (2) hours to leisurely hike and explore the rocks and waterfalls along the main Lost Valley Trail.
+It takes about two hours to hike leisurely and explore the rocks and waterfalls along the main Lost Valley Trail.
 The majority of the trail follows Clark Creek.

 Lost Valley is a fun trail to hike!

-If you plan on exploring and hiking in the Upper Buffalo River Area, you might also enjoy these epic hiking trails, too!
+If you plan on exploring and hiking in the Upper Buffalo River Area, you might also enjoy these epic hiking trails!

 Where is the Lost Valley Trail?